Home » Recipes » By Course » Side Dishes » Bruschetta Pasta Salad

 About this Pasta Salad

 Fun fact: The word bruschetta actually refers to the bread that the tomato basil mixture is traditionally served on and not the topping.
 So technically I shouldn’t be calling this Bruschetta Pasta Salad at all, but, you get the gist.
-It’s a tasty noodle salad mixed with tomatoes, basil, parmesan, and olive oil that you won’t be able to get enough of.
+It’s a tasty noodle salad mixed with simple ingredients like tomatoes, basil, parmesan, and olive oil that you won’t be able to get enough of.

 Recipe Ingredients

-- Basil - Fresh herbs are an absolute game changer when cooking from scratch.
+• Basil – Fresh herbs are an absolute game changer when cooking from scratch.
 The amount of flavor fresh basil provides to this Bruschetta Pasta Salad is amazing.

-See the recipe card below for a full list of ingredients and measurements.
+See the recipe card below for a the full ingredients list and measurements.

 How to Make This Recipe